-Previously, Schlosser spent 10 years with NBCUniversal in various top communications roles, including his last as Senior Vice President, NBC Entertainment Television Publicity, from November 2009-November 2012.
+Before joining Shine, Schlosser spent 10 years with NBCUniversal in various top communications roles, including his last as Senior Vice President, NBC Entertainment Television Publicity, from November 2009-November 2012.
 He also oversaw all communications efforts for NBC Universal’s Television, DVD and Consumer Products Group.

 Before joining NBC Entertainment, Schlosser served as Senior Vice President, Communications, NBC Universal Domestic Television Distribution.
-There he was responsible for all internal and external communications for the division, including consumer publicity efforts for first-run syndicated series including "Deal or No Deal," "The Martha Stewart Show," "Access Hollywood," "Maury," "The Chris Matthews Show" and a handful of other series.
+There he was responsible for all internal and external communications for the division, including consumer publicity efforts for first-run syndicated series including Deal or No Deal, The Martha Stewart Show, Access Hollywood, Maury, The Chris Matthews Show and a handful of other series.

 Prior to working in communications, Schlosser was Los Angeles Bureau Chief for television trade publication Broadcasting & Cable.
 He was responsible for all network, cable and syndication coverage for the magazine.

-He holds a Master’s degree in broadcast journalism from Columbia University’s Graduate School of Journalism and a Bachelor of Arts degree in journalism from the University of Southern California.
+He holds a master’s degree in broadcast journalism from Columbia University’s Graduate School of Journalism and a Bachelor of Arts degree in journalism from the University of Southern California.
 He currently resides in Los Angeles with his wife, Stacey, and children Ivy, Mia and Noah.